abdulwahid211/connect_4_Java_game/README.md

 # Connect 4 Java Game

 ## About
-* The Connect 4 game is only playable through the command line.
+* This a classical Connect 4 game which is only playable vis the command line or terminal.
 * Built using core Java
 * It requires two players to play the game
 * The game can determine which player wins or if its draw